Deforestation and the Carbon Cycle

 - Agricultural land created from deforested areas emits CO2 to the atmosphere via increased respiration and diffusion from soil that has been turned over (tilled).

 1: Describe how deforestation can impact the the amount of carbon dioxide in the atmosphere.

 Trouble in the Amazon?

-NASA has used satellites to track changes in tropical forest cover.
-Click on NASA's time series interactive Forest changes in Rondônia, Brazil to examine satellite images of deforestation from 2000 to 2012.
+- Click on NASA's time series interactive Forest changes in Rondônia, Brazil to examine satellite images of changes in tropical forest cover from 2000 to 2012.
 In the times series interactive, you can:

 - Click on the arrow to start the time series to look at forest changes over time.

 - When in the pause mode, click on the "view large" tab on the right.
 Once the large view comes up, you can click on sections of the image to get a closer look at forest changes.

 - Read the text that accompanies this interactive.

 - Next, listen to scientist Bruce Pengra in the video Amazon Deforestation, describing what the satellite images are revealing.

 In terms of the carbon cycle, explain why deforestation in the Amazon is a global concern and not just a regional concern for the Brazilians.